nostr-resources/nostr-resources.github.io/index.md

 # Get Started

-While there are [many clients](#clients), the following three are currently quite popular: Damus for iOS, Amethyst for Android, and Iris for Web.
+While there are [many clients](#clients), the following three are currently quite popular: Damus for iOS, Amethyst for Android, and noStrudel for Web.
+Primal is often recommended too, as it works on all platforms.

 Download a suitable client: